-Biden has a loving family, who is supporting him in his presidential campaign.
-Joe Biden was Vice President under President Barrack Obama from 2009 to 2017.
-He is running for the Democratic nomination to face off against President Donald Trump in the 2020 Presidential election.
+Biden has a loving family, who supported him in his presidential campaign.
+Joe Biden was Vice President under President Barrack Obama from 2009 to 2017 and won the election for president against President Donald Trump in the 2020 Presidential election.
+He will be inaugurated at noon January 20, 2021.
 Before he was Vice President, he represented Delaware in the U.S. Senate from 1973 to 2009.
 After Trump took office, Biden moved back to Delaware with his wife, Dr. Jill Biden.
 He announced his candidacy for President April 25.

 He also has a son, Hunter Biden, with his first wife, Neila Biden.
 He has a daughter, Ashley Biden, with his second wife, Jill Biden.
 He also has many grandchildren.
 Biden is 76 years old.

 Joe Biden is from Scranton, Pennsylvania.
 He was born Nov.
 20, 1942 to Catherine Eugenia Finnegan Biden and Joseph Robinette Biden, Sr. The family moved to Delaware when he was 10.
 He was the oldest of four children, according to his campaign website.